Potted Peppers For A Winter Harvest: 5 Easy Tips

 Timed Release Fertilizer

-Nutrients inside the little prills release faster in temperatures above 70°, so you might need to reapply or use a different fertilizer before those 4 or 6 months are up.
+Nutrients inside the little prills release faster at temperatures above 70°, so you might need to reapply or use a different fertilizer before those 3 or 6 months are up.

-During the main growing season, in summer, I usually use timed release fertilizer in smaller amounts and supplement with a liquid organic product.
+During the main growing season, in summer, I usually use timed release fertilizer in smaller amounts and supplement with a liquid or granular organic product.

 “Should I use organic fertilizer?”